 This is zen.

-Don't let the big rapids fool yo.
+Don't let the big rapids fool you.

 The Colorado River is in trouble.

-Back there at 117 was LS Charles which was a beautiful little lit I guess you could call.
+Back there at 117 was LS Charles which was a beautiful little little creek.

 Arch Creek.